-7. What metrics should matter most to a Talent Acquisition team?
+What recruitment metrics should matter most to a Talent Acquisition team?

-Corporate recruiters can use almost every metric to help them improve the recruiting process.
-Here are a few examples of important, actionable metrics:
+Corporate recruiters can use almost every metric to help them improve the recruiting process, though some recruiting metrics will be more useful than others.

 Recruiting teams can track many more metrics.
 Ultimately, what you choose to measure depends on your company’s unique goals and needs.

 Which metrics should matter most to an external recruiter?

 External recruiters are usually evaluated on two fronts:

 The HR department has a common strategy and budgets for every function, including recruiting.
 A VP of HR needn’t delve into the mechanics of the recruiting process, but they are likely interested in metrics that indicate recruiting success.
 Those include:

 Source of hire measures how many qualified candidates or hires each recruiting source brings in.
 HR needs to know which sources are most effective in a given period (e.g. a year), so as to rethink its partnerships and external spend.